The homeless in San Diego are getting jobs - thanks to a 16-year-old boy

 It's called "Wheels for Change."
 Participants get paid $11.50 an hour.
 Kevin's mom felt so strongly about the cause that she donated the funds to pay for the six-month pilot.

 The city is considering financing the program moving forward.
-Local politicians are getting on board.
+Local politicians are also getting on board.

 "It's a win-win for everybody," said City Councilman Scott Sherman.
 Employing the homeless population to clean up the city has the added benefit of easing the burden on San Diego's sanitation department.